4 Cell segmentation and pre-processing

 package.
 If used in an interactive session, display

 allows you to zoom in and out of the image.
+In the image below, each distinct colour represents an individual segmented nucleus.

 # display image F3